 The p-value is the probability that a value of t or less can be observed for the chosen test statistic T. The p-value is a lower limit for the significance level α that may have been chosen if we wanted to reject the null hypothesis H_0 .
-Parameter Test: p-value Attention: p-values are often misused or misinterpreted!
+Attention: p-values are often misused or misinterpreted!
 A low p-value does not mean that the result is very reliable!
 All that matters for the test is whether the computed p-value is below the chosen significance level or not.
 (A low p-value could just be a chance event, an accident!)
 The significance level may not be chosen after computing the p-value, since we tend to choose lower significance levels if we know that they are met.
 Doing so would undermine the reliability of the procedure!
 Stating p-values is only a convenient way of avoiding a fixed significance level.
 (Since significance levels are a matter of choice and thus user-dependent.)
 However: A significance level must still be chosen before a reported p-value is looked at.
-Relevance of the Type-2 Error Reminder: There are two possible types of errors:
+Reminder: There are two possible types of errors: